phink

 Phink provides default runtime configurations, but developers can provide their own runtime parameters in contract/runtime.rs.
 This can be particularly useful if you wish to connect your fuzzing environment to your own Substrate runtime, so Phink can be adapted to work with your specific runtime.
 You can edit the runtime configure here.

-For instance, users could customize the pallet_timestamp runtime parameters:
+For instance, customize the pallet_timestamp runtime parameters like this:

 impl pallet_timestamp::Config for Runtime {